oplibproject/oplib/README.md

 ### Objective

 The primary goal is to build a search engine focused on providing accurate and swift results for open-source materials and resources.
+The technical objective is to design, build, and launch an open-source, cloud-native, AI-powered search engine focused on indexing open-source resources.
+Leveraging AWS for scalable infrastructure, the platform will predominantly utilize open-source technologies, including Elasticsearch for real-time search and Apache Kafka for data ingestion and stream processing.
+Advanced open-source AI models like BERT for natural language understanding and LightGBM for machine learning will be employed to optimize query parsing and result ranking.
+The final product itself will be open-sourced, serving as both a tool and a community project to offer a unified, efficient access point to a wide range of open-source materials.
+This aims to fill a critical gap in the digital ecosystem, benefiting users such as scholars, developers, and creators.
 ---

 ## Development Environment